 Royal Bengal Tigers and One-horned Rhinos are endangered species.
 Yet Nepal has the highest conservation record in the world for both species whose population is also growing.
 Part of his is contributed to Elephant patrols searching for poachers.
 These patrols reach dense parts of the jungle jeeps and people cannot easily reach.

 In recent years many overseas NGOs have protested against elephant riding in Chitwan.
 Public support drums up visions of Thai or Indian elephant abuse and does not consider Nepal's situation.
 Is it ideal, no. Does it help other endangered species, yes.

 Of note is the idea that Elephant walks are more ethical than riding an Elephant.
 Some of these walks are even promoted by large resorts as being better.
 However, what is not told is that these elephants are "broken in" the same way as patrol elephants and elephants bred for tourism.
-There's no difference.
+There's no difference - just better marketing.

 Today in Chitwan the harsh metal sticks and metal chains are a thing of the past.
 Yes, at the NTCC compound the Male elephants come back from patrol and have a foot chained.
 The reason for this chain is that the bull elephants kept breaking the rope tethers as they went off to look for nearby female elephants.

 Again, it's worth keeping all sides of the elephant story open when visiting Chitwan.
 For some people there's no way they'd want to participate and that's fine.
 For others, they feel that elephant tourism contributes to the protection of other endangered animals and that of the entire part.
 The choice at the end of the day is yours to make.
 In all cases there's a lot to do in Chitwan other than riding an elephant!